retronym/libscala/README.md

 Tools for scala developers.
 I have a lot more but it is going to take me some time to organize everything.

-Usage:

-    source /path/to/libscala.sh   # add to your .profile or similar ./git-java/install.sh         # run this one time
+Add lines like these to your .profile or similar:

+    export SCALA_SRC_HOME=/path/to/repo  # path to a scratch checkout of trunk export SCALA_PACKS_DIR=/path/to/dir  # path to somewhere to cached downloaded builds source /path/to/libscala.sh

+Run this one time:

+    ./git-java/install.sh

 If you're lucky, that's it.
 Examples of available things: